 Dr. Paola Marcato

-"The breast cancer tissue bank will allow us to examine cancer stem cells from thousands of women's cancers," notes Dr. Giacomantonio, head of surgical oncology at Capital Health and Dalhousie Medical School and medical director at Cancer Care Nova Scotia.
-"This will allow us to see how cancer stem cells behave in real women's cancers and to compare their cancer-stem-cell profiles with their long-term outcomes."
+The breast cancer tissue bank allows them to examine cancer stem cells from thousands of women's cancers to learn how cancer stem cells behave in real women's cancers and compare their cancer-stem-cell profiles with their long-term outcomes.